polterguy/polterguy.github.io/_posts/2022-03-14-crud-automation-and-low-code.md

 ## Magic is Open Source

 As a final touch, everything we did above is 100% open source and free of charge to use, also in your own closed source projects.
 If you're interested in trying it out for yourself, you can download Magic below.
-Magic also contains many more components helping you out with your software development efforts, ranging from an integrated SQL editor replacing MySQL WorkBench, integrated audit logging components, a Micro Service _"AppStore"_, etc, etc, etc. What we showed you here was just 3/4 of the components you find in Magic.
+Magic also contains many more components helping you out with your software development efforts, ranging from an integrated SQL editor replacing MySQL Workbench, integrated audit logging components, a Micro Service _"AppStore"_, etc, etc, etc. What we showed you here was only 3/4 of the components you find in Magic.
 Magic has 16 components in total.
+I would appreciate it if you gave our project a star on [Magic's GitHub project page](https://github.com/polterguy/magic).
+And of course if you try out Magic we would love to hear what you think about it.

 * [Download Aista Magic Cloud](https://docs.aista.com/)